infinum/design-handbook/Tools/Maze.md

 ### Conditional logic
 Imagine you just failed at something, and then someone asks you *"How easy was it?"*, you'd be agitated, wouldn't you?
-Thankfully, you can avoid that in Maze. <br>You can set conditional logic for each question: what's the next block participants see depending on their answer to a question or success in a task.
+Thankfully, you can avoid that in Maze.<br><br>You can set conditional logic for each question: what's the next block participants see depending on their answer to a question or success in a task.
 E.g., the user gives up on task → they'll skip the ease of use question.
 Or, they're your client's customer → they skip a few onboarding tasks.

 ![](/img/tools-maze-10.jpg)